You probably know how many words you should write in each part of the IELTS Writing Test:

 This no longer happens.
 However, you should still try to write more than the minimum number of words.

 If you write less than the minimum number of words, your writing will almost certainly not be detailed enough for a high band score.
 If you want to get a Band 7+ for Task 2, you need to explain your ideas in detail, and you can’t do this properly in only 240 words.
 So an essay that is less than 250 words will lose marks in Task Response.
 In addition, your writing will have a smaller range of vocabulary and grammar, so you might also get a lower band score in these areas.

 It’s the same for Task 1, if your letter (General Training) or report (Academic) has less than 150 words, it won’t be detailed enough for a high band score.

 So make sure you write well above the word limit!

 Here are my main tips for doing this:

-- Do not aim to ‘just reach’ the minimum word count.
-Instead, aim to write well over the minimum, around 170 words in Task 1 and 280 words in Task 2.
+Do not aim for the minimum word count.
+Aim to write well above the minimum, around 170-180 words in Task 1 and 280-300 words in Task 2.
 If you aim high, you will reach the target more easily.